naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Selena: Don't be a downer!
 That outfit swap was empowering!

-Arrietty: Easy for *you* to say, Selena.
+Arrietty Annoyed: Easy for *you* to say, Selena.

 Selena: You have a problem with MY outfit?

-Arrietty: No, it's not that!
+Arrietty Sad: No, it's not that!
 I just had difficulty wearing those headphones on my ears...

 Nadine: Well, all of that aside...
 Who's next?